Structured Data Generation

 })

-You can optionally apply a key function to the result returned by a field or fieldset.
+You can optionally apply a key function to the result returned by the instance of Field or Fieldset.
 To do this, simply pass a callable object that returns the final result as the key parameter.

 Let’s take a look at the example: